 4. Enquiry Information

-referred to as a credit inquiry.
+When you or any lender or financial institution requests access to your credit report, it is referred to as a credit inquiry.
 You will be able to see both hard and soft inquiries made on your credit report.
 However, only the hard searches are visible to the lenders.

 A soft inquiry is one that has no effect on your credit score.
 A hard inquiry, on the other hand, can have a significant impact on your credit score.
 A single inquiry will have a minor impact on your credit scores, but a large number of credit requests might have a significant impact on your credit health.

 5. Credit Score Information